Paper Bag Pan-Fried Pork Chops

 Notes

-You can shake the chops in a large gallon-sized ziplock bag instead.
-However, for draining, you must use a wire cooling rack set over a baking sheet to keep the chops elevated and crisp.
+You can shake the meat in a large Ziplock, but you absolutely must drain the finished chops on a wire cooling rack set over a baking sheet to keep the crust crisp—again, no paper towels.

 Robot Book Club is a publishing company staffed entirely by robots. © 2026.
 Read More · Twitter